McDonnell Douglas MD-11: Undeveloped variants

+In 1993, 1995, and again in 1996, McDonnell Douglas performed studies on the feasibility of a twin-engine jet using MD-11 components, but nothing came of any of them.
+In August 1997, just after the merger with Boeing, a presentation was made pitching an MD-11 twin with a new Boeing wing to fill the gap between the 767 and the 777, but again the proposal came to nothing, as it had nothing in common with other Boeing airliners in terms of production nor pilot type rating.

 After ending the MD-12 program, McDonnell Douglas focused on 300–400-seat MD-11 derivatives.
-At the 1996 Farnborough International Air Show, the company presented plans for a new trijet with high seating and long range named "MD-XX".
+At the 1996 Farnborough International Air Show, the company presented plans for a new tri-jet with high seating and long range named "MD-XX".
 It was offered in the MD-XX Stretch and MD-XX LR versions.
 The MD-XX Stretch version was to have a longer fuselage than the MD-11 and seat 375 in a typical three-class arrangement.
 The MD-XX LR was to have a longer range and be the same length as the MD-11; it was to have typical three-class seating for 309.
-However, the MDC board of directors decided to end the MD-XX program in October 1996, because the financial investment was too large for the company.
+However, the McDonnell Douglas board of directors decided to end the MD-XX program in October 1996, because the financial investment was too large for the company.